openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-osAccount-sys.md

 createOsAccount(localName: string, type: OsAccountType, callback: AsyncCallback&lt;OsAccountInfo&gt;): void

-Creates an OS account.
+Creates a system account.
 This API uses an asynchronous callback to return the result.

 **System API**: This is a system API.